tombetthauser/stable-diffusion/README.md

 * download a pipeline from hugging face
 * use it to generate a grid of images from different prompts with 0 to 10 gravity -->

+---

+# Notes on Alignment

+### Alignment / Misalignment
+An aligned ai is one that effectively pursues the goals intended by it's designers / engineers.
+A misaligned  ai is one that might effectively pursue a goal, just not the one intended by the humans who created it.
+The United Nations has called for research and policies to ensure that AI systems are aligned with human values.

+### AI Alignment Research
+AI Alignment is a subset within the field of AI Safety in the larger field of Artificial Intelligence research.
+The goal of AI Alignment as a professional focus is to steer / align AI systems towards the goals and interests of the designers and engineers creating them.

+### Proxy Goals

+### Reward Hacking / Goodhart's Law

+### Instrumental Behaviors

+### Emergent Goals

+### Capability Control

+### Explainable AI / Interpretable AI
+AI whose decisions can be understood by human beings.
+Contrasted with the idea of black-boxed AI where it's individual decisions cannot be understood or backtraced by the engineers who designed the model and facilitated it's training.

+### Norbert Wiener / The Alignment Problem
+"If we use, to achieve our purposes, a mechanical agency with whose operation we cannot interfere effectively ... we had better be quite sure that the purpose put into the machine is the purpose which we really desire."
+(1960)

+### Stuart Russell

+### Recommender Algorithms
+Stanford researchers observed that the recommender algorithms used in social media platforms are misaligned with their users because they simply optimize for engagement metrics and not social or user well-being which is harder to measure.

+### Asimov's Laws
+Asimov's Three Laws of Robotics has been suggested as an inspiration for possible hard constraints that could ensure AI alignment.
+But Russel and Norvig argue that this overly simplifies the complexities with which a misaligned ai could pervert the constraints and goals of it's engineers, and that humans are not realistically capable of predicting all the concrete ways in which a misaligned ai could harm human interests.
+Regardless the laws, which are originally from the short story "Runaround" are:
+  1. A robot may not injure a human, or through inaction, allow a human to come to harm.
+  2. A robot must obey the orders given it by human beings except where such orders would conflict with the First Law.
+  3. A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.

+### Systemic Risks
+Companies and governments have already established a track record illustrating a tendency to deploy misaligned AI's due to competitive pressure.
+The largest example being social medias unintended effects of mass addiction, social alienation and political polarization.

+### Emergent Power-Seeking / Convergent Instrumental Goals
+Current AI models still lack the abilities of long-term planning and strategic awareness, which are thought to pose the most serious risks to humanity.
+Such systems may independently develop as an emergent behavior capable of maximizing the ability to achieve a wide variety of smaller practical goals by seeking to maximize control over their environment.
+This is referred to as power-seeking or developing Convergent Instrumental Goals.
+This behavior has already been observed in limited scenarios.

+### The Future of Humanity Institute